Table of Contents

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy is a type of treatment that combines both cognitive and behavioral methods of therapy.
-CBT treatment mostly involves the following seven steps:
+It includes the following steps:

 - Conducting an assessment and educating the patient